9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 1/III. Incident response tools.md

 - **SOAR Introduction:** Security Orchestration, Automation, and Response (SOAR) is introduced as a collection of applications, tools, and workflows that use automation to respond to security events and incidents.
 SOAR can also be used for tracking and managing cases, where multiple incidents form a case, and SOAR centralizes the management of these incidents.

 The video provides a clear understanding of how SIEM tools work to monitor and analyze security-related data and introduces SOAR as a tool for automating analysis and response to security events and incidents.
 The car dashboard analogy makes the concept more relatable and understandable for learners.

+# Overview of SIEM technology

+Previously, you learned about the SIEM process.
+In this reading, you'll explore more about this process and why SIEM tools are an important part of incident detection and response.
+As a refresher, a **security information and event management** (**SIEM**) tool is an application that collects and analyzes log data to monitor critical activities in an organization.
+You might recall that SIEM tools help security analysts perform **log analysis** which is the process of examining logs to identify events of interest.

+## SIEM advantages

+SIEM tools collect and manage security-relevant data that can be used during investigations.
+This is important because SIEM tools provide awareness about the activity that occurs between devices on a network.
+The information SIEM tools provide can help security teams quickly investigate and respond to security incidents.
+SIEM tools have many advantages that can help security teams effectively respond to and manage incidents.
+Some of the advantages are:

+- **Access to event data:** SIEM tools provide access to the event and activity data that happens on a network, including real-time activity.
+Networks can be connected to hundreds of different systems and devices.
+SIEM tools have the ability to ingest all of this data so that it can be accessed.
+- **Monitoring, detecting, and alerting:** SIEM tools continuously monitor systems and networks in real-time.
+They then analyze the collected data using detection rules to detect malicious activity.
+If an activity matches the rule, an alert is generated and sent out for security teams to assess.
+- **Log storage:** SIEM tools can act as a system for data retention, which can provide access to historical data.
+Data can be kept or deleted after a period depending on an organization's requirements.

+## The SIEM process

+The SIEM process consists of three critical steps:

+1. **Collect and aggregate data**
+2. **Normalize data**
+3. **Analyze data**

+By understanding these steps, organizations can utilize the power of SIEM tools to gather, organize, and analyze security event data from different sources.
+Organizations can later use this information to improve their ability to identify and mitigate potential threats.

+### **Collect and aggregate data**

+SIEM tools require data for them to be effectively used.
+During the first step, the SIEM collects event data from various sources like firewalls, servers, routers, and more.
+This data, also known as logs, contains event details like timestamps, IP addresses, and more. **Logs** are a record of events that occur within an organization’s systems.
+After all of this log data is collected, it gets aggregated in one location.
+Aggregation refers to the process of consolidating log data into a centralized place.
+Through collection and aggregation, SIEM tools eliminate the need for manually reviewing and analyzing event data by accessing individual data sources.
+Instead, all event data is accessible in one location—the SIEM.